- Overview & Diagnosis

 Chronic bronchitis, which produces a persistent cough not related to a cold or other medical condition, causes inflammation of the airways, which produces mucus and causes muscle spasms.
 It is most commonly associated with smoking.

 It is estimated that more than 75 percent of people with asthma also experience GERD, which causes the stomach's digestive juices to back up or "reflux" into the esophagus—the passageway for food from the mouth to the stomach.
 Over time, the esophagus becomes inflamed or permanently damaged.
 Chronic heartburn, cough, snoring, wheezing and hoarseness are some symptoms of GERD.

 Asthma and sinusitis frequently coexist, and many patients with asthma won't improve unless their sinusitis is treated.
-Additionally, many only get asthma when their sinusitis worsens.
+Additionally, many only get asthma when their sinusitis worsens, such as from an acute infection.
 Thus, a complete assessment of asthma always requires a review of the upper airway, including the sinuses.

 Other tests may be administered to assess your sensitivity to specific allergens that may be triggering your asthma.
 Often skin tests are used to determine which allergens you are allergic to.
 Diluted extracts from allergens such as particular foods, pollens, dust mites and molds are injected under your skin or into a tiny scratch or puncture on your arm or back.
 If you have a positive reaction (meaning you are allergic), a small, raised, reddened area with a surrounding flush will appear at the test site, indicating antibodies to that specific allergen are present in the skin.
 These reactions can be modest or very large depending on how allergic you are.